- Joined

 INTRODUCTION

-After a court case has been decided in favor of one party in the Superior Court, the losing party may decide that they would like to appeal the court's decision within two weeks.
+After a court case has been decided in favor of one party in the Federal Court, the losing party may decide that they would like to appeal the court's decision within one month.
 If an appeal is accepted, the case will be heard by the Supreme Court, where the verdict may or may not be overturned.
 In the event that the verdict is overturned, appropriate actions will be taken to ensure that the compensatory actions of the original verdict are overturned or that new compensatory actions are issued.
-The Supreme Court is the last place of appeal, and decisions made by it cannot be overturned.
+The Supreme Court is the final court of appeal, and decisions made by it cannot be overturned.

-Please double-check that the case was decided within two weeks of the appeal being filed.
-Any more than two weeks will result in a frivolous court case.
+Please double-check that the case was decided within one month of the appeal being filed.
+Any more than one month will result in a frivolous court case.

 CREATING AN APPEAL